 Plant corn in well-drained soil with lots of organic matter.
 Grow in full sun.
 Mulching around your corn will help keep the free of invasive weeds during the summer.

 Corn needs soil with high levels of nitrogen for proper growth and development; thus, additional fertilizer can be added at planting or during the growing season.
 Yellowing leaves are a common sign of nitrogen deficiency.
-If this occurs, gardeners should add a side dressing of fertilizer like Blood Meal, fish emulsion, chicken manure or compost.
+If this occurs, gardeners should add a side dressing of fertilizer like Blood Meal, Kelp Meal, composted chicken manure or compost.
+We use our own DIY Organic Liquid Fertilizer recipe when plants need more nutrients.

 Companion Plants for Corn